Weblog van Alex Reuneker over taal, hardlopen, wielrennen en reizen

 Major update of the metronome tool

-— Posted in Hardlopen by
+— Posted in Sport by

 Again, an update to the metronome tool, but this was a rather large one, especially 'behind the scenes'.
 The update was done because of a couple of mails I received from swimmers.
 I didn't really know swimmers used metronomes, but it does make sense.
 Their needs are different from runner's, however - BPM's as low as 30 are not something I ever thought of as a runner.
 One of the swimmers also mentioned that it would be really helpful to generate metronomes in steps of 1 BPM in stead of the 5 BPM the previous version of the tool offered.